Toyota rolls out first battery electric car in cautious debut as rivals go full-throttle

 Toyota pioneered the hybrid more than two decades ago and retains big ambitions for both hybrids and hydrogen-powered vehicles, even as it is investing more to boost its battery EV line-up.

-Rival Nissan Motor Co pioneered mass-market EVs with the Leaf in 2010 but will launch only its second battery EV model, the Ariya SUV, also on Thursday.
-The Ariya will be sold for the equivalent of $41,500, not including a government subsidy.
+Rival Nissan Motor pioneered mass-market EVs with the Leaf in 2010 but will launch only its second battery EV model, the Ariya SUV, also on Thursday.
+The Ariya will be sold for the equivalent of US$41,500, not including a government subsidy.